 FOR FURTHER INFORMATION CONTACT:

-As of February 10, 2012, NMFS has determined that approximately 5,298 metric tons of pollock remain in the directed fishing allowance for pollock in Statistical Area 630 of the GOA.
-Therefore, in accordance with § 679.25(a)(1)(i), (a)(2)(i)(C), and (a)(2)(iii)(D), and to fully utilize the A season allowance of the 2012 TAC of pollock in Statistical Area 630 of the GOA, NMFS is terminating the previous closure and is reopening directed fishing pollock in Statistical Area 630 of the GOA.
-The Administrator, Alaska Region (Regional Administrator) considered the following factors in reaching this decision: (1) the current catch of pollock in Statistical Area 630 of the GOA and, (2) the harvest capacity and stated intent on future harvesting patterns of vessels in participating in this fishery.
+NMFS has determined that approximately 3,400 metric tons of POP remain in the directed fishing allowance.
+Therefore, in accordance with § 679.25(a)(1)(i), (a)(2)(i)(C), and (a)(2)(iii)(D), and to fully utilize the 2012 total allowable catch of POP in the Bering Sea subarea of the BSAI, NMFS is terminating the previous closure and is opening directed fishing for POP in Bering Sea subarea of the BSAI.
+This will enhance the socioeconomic well-being of harvesters dependent upon POP in this area.
+The Administrator, Alaska Region considered the following factors in reaching this decision: (1) the current catch of POP in the BSAI and, (2) the harvest capacity and stated intent on future harvesting patterns of vessels participating in this fishery.

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the opening of the pollock fishery in Statistical Area 630 of the GOA.
-Immediate notification is necessary to allow for the orderly conduct and efficient operation of this fishery, to allow the industry to plan for the fishing season, and to avoid potential disruption to the fishing fleet and processors.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of February 10, 2012.
+553(b)(B), as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the opening of POP directed fishing in the Bering Sea subarea of the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of October 22, 2012.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.

-Without this inseason adjustment, NMFS could not allow pollock fishery in Statistical Area 630 of the GOA to be harvested in an expedient manner and in accordance with the regulatory schedule.
-Under § 679.25(c)(2), interested persons are invited to submit written comments on this action to the above address until February 29, 2012.
+Without this inseason adjustment, NMFS could not allow the fishery for POP in the Bering Sea subarea of the BSAI to be harvested in an expedient manner and in accordance with the regulatory schedule.
+Under § 679.25(c)(2), interested persons are invited to submit written comments on this action to the above address until November 13, 2012.

 BILLING CODE 3510-22-P